Skip to main content

 Staying informed and compliant with these rules will be crucial for maintaining effective fraud management and regulatory adherence.
 This article provides a simplified overview of these updates, focusing on key changes and their implications.
 For a more comprehensive understanding, inquire about the in-depth article featured in the August edition of our Compliance Update newsletter, including details on the final rule changes, adjustments from the original proposal issued in May 2023, and specific actions required.

 Each month, our Compliance Update newsletter offers in-depth analysis and insights on regulatory updates and amendments impacting the banking industry.
-Our compliance experts review new developments and provide valuable guidance to help you maintain regulatory compliance and navigate the evolving landscape.
+Our compliance experts review new developments.
+We provide valuable guidance to help you maintain regulatory compliance and navigate the evolving landscape.
 To receive timely and detailed compliance information, we encourage you to subscribe.
 Click here to learn more about our Compliance Update newsletter and purchase a subscription.

-Spotlight on Compliance Training: Showalter Featured in In Touch Magazine
+Spotlight on compliance training: Showalter featured in In Touch Magazine

-William Showalter, CRCM, CRP, a Senior Consultant with Young & Associates, was recently featured in an issue of In Touch Magazine, the publication of the Community Bankers Association of Kansas.
-The article, “Training: The Foundation of Effective Compliance,” underscores the critical role that comprehensive training plays in building and maintaining a robust compliance program within financial institutions.
+William Showalter, CRCM, CRP, a senior consultant with Young & Associates, was recently featured in an issue of In Touch Magazine, the publication of the Community Bankers Association of Kansas.
+The article, “Training: The Foundation of Effective Compliance,” underscores the critical role that comprehensive compliance training plays in building and maintaining a robust compliance program within financial institutions.

-Training: The Bedrock of Compliance
+Training: The bedrock of compliance

 In his article, Showalter highlights a timeless truth: employees can’t be expected to comply with laws and regulations if they haven’t been properly instructed on them.
 Training is the bedrock upon which a thriving compliance program is built, enabling institutions to manage compliance risks effectively.
 With over 20 years of experience transitioning into a new compliance management model, Showalter emphasizes pushing responsibility and involvement down to the front lines, making well-versed employees essential for success.